-The sanction for a C5 is a Fixed Term Suspension determined by the Headteacher.
-Upon a student's return the following may be put in place to support their correct behaviour choices
+The sanction for a C5 is a Fixed Term Suspension, determined by the Headteacher.
+Upon a student's return a Reintegration Meeting will take place to discuss the reason for the C5 and to support the student to make correct behaviour choices in the future.
+Additional interventions which may be implemented include:

-• Restrictions on social times for a limited time

-- A report to Pastoral Manager or SLT - 1:1 sessions in school time to support them
+- Restrictions on social times for a limited time - A report to Pastoral Manager or SLT - 1:1 sessions in school time to support them - Assessments to consider possible additional needs